-After TKA surgery, patients should walk with crutches or a walker as early as possible.
+After TKA surgery, the patients walked with crutches or a walker as early as possible.
 Functional exercise and physical therapy were initiated on the first day after surgery.
 Patients require at least 1-wk rehabilitative exercise in hospital.
 Lower limb strengthening exercise and active and passive flexion–extension exercise of the knee was maintained at least 3 mo after surgery.

 Clinical outcome evaluations